Prepping For Winter How to Get Cozy.

 - Clean out the gutters

-Again this is a mornings work but stops drains getting blocked and guttering getting damaged due to the weight of heavy wet leaves.
+This is one of the most important cold weather tips for the home, it is a morning’s work but stops drains getting blocked and guttering getting damaged due to the weight of heavy wet leaves.

 - Get carbon monoxide detectors fitted

-as we have more heating on and fewer windows open it is important that we have carbon monoxide monitors fitted near high risk places such as the boiler.
+One of the most important winter home tips, as we have more heating on and fewer windows open it is important that we have carbon monoxide monitors fitted near high-risk places such as the boiler.

 - Replace fire alarm batteries

 The risk of fire increases in the winter due to open fires, candles, Christmas tree lights etc .
-Get brand new batteries fitted to your smoke alarms or get one fitted if you don’t already have one .
-It’s always better to be safe than sorry.
+Get brand new batteries fitted to your smoke alarms or get one fitted if you don’t already have one.
+It’s always important for winter safety and better to be safe than sorry.

 - Check all fencing ready for winter storms